 A mother's touch

-This Sunday (6 March) is Mother's Day; a special day to celebrate our mothers and show our appreciation for everything they do for us.
+Today is Mother's Day; a special day to celebrate our mothers and show our appreciation for everything they do for us.

-Simply put, we would not be here today if it were not for our mother (and our father too).
+We would not be here today if it were not for our mother (and our father too).
 She nurtured us throughout pregnancy and delivered us safely into this world.
 We have inherited some of her personality traits; perhaps you closely resemble your mum in appearance or share her talent for music.

 Family expert Steve Biddulph said: "In the most essential terms, love grows the brain", and certainly the love we received from our mother helped encourage healthy cognitive and social development throughout our youth and adolescence, and made us into well-rounded, caring adults.
 Her love did, and still does, make us feel rooted and secure.